Chest Wall Conditions

 Primary hyperhidrosis affects an estimated 1–3% of the population.
 For many it is genuinely life-limiting — caused by overactivity of the sympathetic nervous system.

-Endoscopic thoracic sympathectomy (ETS) is keyhole surgery that divides the relevant sympathetic chain through a single small incision.
+Endoscopic thoracic sympathectomy (ETS) is keyhole surgery that divides the relevant sympathetic chain through a single small incision on each side of the chest.
 Success rates above 95% for palmar sweating.
-Most patients go home the same day.
+Most patients stay 1–2 nights and relief is typically felt within days.
+Excessive sweating page →

 Full discussion of risks and expected outcomes — including compensatory sweating — is always provided before any decision is made.